glassroom/heinsen_routing/README.md

 model = SmallNORBClassifier(n_objs=5, n_parts=64, d_chns=64)
 model.load_state_dict(torch.load('smallNORB_pretrained_model_state_dict.pt'))

-# Load SST model pretrained on binary labels (needs GPT-2-large model
+# Load SST model pretrained on binary dataset.
-# too; also, make sure order of label ids matches those used in training).
-model = SSTClassifier(d_depth=37, d_emb=1280, d_cap=2, n_parts=64, n_classes=2)
+model = SSTClassifier(d_depth=37, d_emb=1280, d_inp=64, d_cap=2, n_parts=64, n_classes=2)
 model.load_state_dict(torch.load('SST2R_pretrained_model_state_dict.pt'))

-# Load SST model pretrained on fine-grained labels (needs GPT-2-large model
+# Load SST model pretrained on fine-grained dataset.
-# too; also, make sure order of label ids matches those used in training).
-model = SSTClassifier(d_depth=37, d_emb=1280, d_cap=2, n_parts=64, n_classes=5)
+model = SSTClassifier(d_depth=37, d_emb=1280, d_inp=64, d_cap=2, n_parts=64, n_classes=5)
 model.load_state_dict(torch.load('SST5R_pretrained_model_state_dict.pt'))
 ```

 ## Notes

-Our paper is still a draft, subject to revision.
-We will upload it to Arxiv after receiving a bit more feedback.
+Our paper is still work-in-progress, subject to revision.
+We will upload it to Arxiv after receiving a bit more feedback from other AI researchers.
 Comments and suggestions are welcome!
 We typeset the paper with the ACL conference's LaTeX template for no other reason than we find its two-column format, with fewer words per line, easier to read.
-We briefly considered submitting our work to an academic conference, but by the time we had finished running experiments on academic datasets, documenting and writing up the results, and removing all traces of internal code, the deadline for NIPS had already passed and we didn't want to wait until ICML.
+We briefly considered submitting our work to an academic conference, but by the time we had finished running experiments on academic datasets, documenting and writing up the results, and removing all traces of internal code, the deadline for NIPS had passed and we didn't want to wait much longer.
 We decided to post everything here and let the work speak for itself.

 We have tested our code only on Ubuntu Linux 18.04 with Python 3.6+.